 Risk Assessment

-Conducting a thorough risk assessment is vital.
+Conducting a thorough risk assessment is essential.
 It identifies potential bio-hazards and assesses the level of risk to workers and patients.
-Risk assessments help develop control strategies to mitigate identified risks.
+Risk assessments help develop control methods to mitigate identified risks.

 Infection Control Measures

-Implementing stringent infection control measures is critical.
+Implementing stringent infection control measures is essential.
 These include:

 - Hand Hygiene: Regular washing of hands with soap and water or using hand sanitisers.